AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/overview.md

 Currently, the Experience Platform connector has the following known issues:

 - Search events are not supported on an Adobe Commerce Enterprise Edition with the B2B module installed.
-- Storefront data takes a few hours to get from Commerce to the various destinations after connecting to the Adobe Experience Platform edge.
+- Storefront data takes about an hour to get from Adobe Commerce to the various destinations after connecting to the Adobe Experience Platform edge.

 ## Support